project-slippi/slippi-wiki/SPEC.md

 ### Message Splitter
 Some event payload messages are split into smaller messages due to size.
 Messages are continuously read until the `last message` boolean returns true.
 Currently the only event payload to use this is the `Gecko Codes` event.

+While internal messages contained within a message splitter may have a size defined in payload sizes, that size should be ignored and instead the size implied by the message splitter fields should be used.

 | Offset | Name | Type | Description | Added |
 | --- | --- | --- | --- | --- |